Also known as “pinch collars”, prong collars are a professional dog training

 should never be worn for more than a few hours straight.

 Prong collars come in both wide and narrow links.
-In general, the rule among
+Although thinner collars may seem gentler,

 the harsher the correction.
 The larger the links, the more evenly distributed